gliderlabs/gliderlabs.github.io/source/blog/2015-04-08-what-have-we-been-doing-for-40-years.html.markdown

 ---
 <img src="/images/xerox_parc_1975.jpg" title="Xerox PARC, 1975 via Computer History Museum" />

-Desktop computing, graphical user interfaces, object-oriented programming, laser printing, Ethernet ... pillars of modern computing invented by only 25 people over 5 years at one place.
+Desktop computing, graphical user interfaces, object-oriented programming, laser printing, Ethernet.
+Pillars of modern computing invented by only 25 people over 5 years at one place: Xerox PARC.

-Unix and C ... the foundations of modern systems software initially developed by just 2 people over 3 years at one place.
+Unix and C. Foundations of modern systems software initially developed by just 2 people over 3 years at one place: Bell Labs.

-Both happened in the early 1970s. *Over 40 years ago.* What exactly have we been doing since?
+Both happened in the early 1970s. *That was over 40 years ago.* What exactly have the rest of us been doing since?

 "We've been looking at photos of cats!"
 Okay, but really.